wuhanstudio/DeepAPI/README.md

 ### DeepAPI Client

-To initiate **black-box adversarial attacks**, we can get predictions by sending a POST request to http://localhost:8080/vgg16_cifar10 without knowing details about deep learning models behind the cloud service.
+To initiate **black-box adversarial attacks**, we can get predictions from a cloud API using `model.predict()`.

+Behind the scene, this `model` makes predictions by sending a POST request to http://localhost:8080/vgg16_cifar10.

 ```
 import numpy as np